Yandex Cloud

 SolutionSolution

-If the SAC console on the problematic VM is unavailable (when trying to connect to it, you see the message: Unable to launch a Command Prompt.
-The service responsible for launching is not available), perform the following actions:
+If the SAC console on the affected VM is unavailable (when trying to connect to it, you see this message: Unable to launch a Command Prompt.
+The service responsible for launching is not available), follow these steps:

 1. Create an image of the disk of the problematic VM.